The theme for World Diabetes Day 2019 is The Family and Diabetes.

 - The risk of diabetic ketoacidosis (DKA) is 50 percent higher among women than men.
 DKA, often called diabetic coma, is a condition brought on by poorly controlled diabetes and marked by high blood glucose levels and ketones (by-products of fat metabolism in the blood).
 Although it is accompanied by high blood glucose levels, DKA is not caused by high blood sugar; it is caused by lack of insulin.
 Before insulin therapy was available, DKA was the predominant cause of death from diabetes.

-- Women with diabetes are 7.6 times as likely to suffer peripheral vascular disease (PVD) than non-diabetic women.
+- Diabetic women are 7.6 times as likely to suffer peripheral vascular disease (PVD) than non-diabetic women.
 PVD is a disorder resulting in reduced flow of blood and oxygen to tissues in the feet and legs.
 The principal symptom of PVD is intermittent claudication (pain in the thigh, calf, or buttocks during exercise).

 - Intermittent claudication is associated with a three- to four-fold increased risk of coronary heart disease, stroke, or cardiac failure in women with diabetes.